Martaly/Battle-plan/README.md

 eventually flutter* but it remains to be seen depending on the evolution of the month.
 	Here it is :)

-# Entretiens
-- ATS4IT
-- Zzam
-- JH8
-- Actuellement en contact avec Oanna

 #  Interviews
 - ATS4IT
 - Zzam
-- JH8
+- JH8 (Thursday aternoon, 6)
-- Currently in contact with Oanna
+- Oanna ( Wednesday 12 , 14H)

 ## Update
 - Electron: - Note-taking application
 	    - Desktop clock application
 - Angular : - Tic Tac Toe application https://tic-tac-toe-5a146.web.app/
+- Personnal Page : CV